RafaBala28/mev-sandwich-analysis-uniswap-v3/README.md

 This repository contains the code and supporting material for the seminar paper:

-**"An Economic Analysis of MEV Extraction on Uniswap V3: Sandwich Attacks and Bot Profitability"**
+**"An Economic Analysis of MEV Extraction on Uniswap V3: Sandwich Attacks, Bot Profitability, and Victim Losses"**

 conducted at the University of Basel under the supervision of Prof. Dr. Fabian Schär.